Bridging the

 part of the incoming class of Sept.
 2004 which formed the “Business &

-Environment Collective” 2004-2006 at FES.
-Focused on both planning and business, she
+Environment Collective” 2004-2006 at

 Corporate

-in which civil society plays a major role.
+Social Responsibility is often described as a movement in its infancy in society plays a major role.
 In South America, Brazil is leading the way

 in CSR, through leadership and a hand-full of visionary companies.1 While